Climate-based cabbage planting guide for Jackson, Wyoming

 Typical days to maturity 70–90

-Gardeners usually start indoors around April 25 and plant outdoors from about June 6.
+Cabbage is usually started indoors around April 25 and planted outdoors during the normal local window of June 6 to June 20.
 Most varieties need about 70–90 days to reach maturity once they are in the garden.

 Cabbage is usually a dependable choice in Jackson.
 Normal timing and realistic variety choice are usually enough to produce dependable results.